Chapter 1:

 “It’s possible, they might make us do hate crimes and commit genocide!”

-The cardinal, hearing this, tries to defend himself, but his voice is drowned out by the conversational skills of highschoolers.
+The cardinal, hearing this, tries to defend himself, but his voice is drowned out by the energetic and eager conversational skills of high schoolers.

 “Quiet!
 The cardinal is trying to say something.”

 ‘Ahem!’
-The cardinal clears his throat, “I assure you, me and the Church have no ill-will toward you Heroes.
-Rest-assured, we will compensate you appropriately for disturbing your lives and dragging you into our world’s mess.”
+The cardinal clears his throat.
+“I assure you, the Church and I have no ill-will toward you Heroes.
+Rest assured, we will compensate you appropriately for disturbing your lives and dragging you into our world’s mess.”

-The whole class erupts into isolated pockets of conversation once more.
+The class erupts into isolated pockets of conversation once more.

 “Did you hear that?
 He called us Heroes!”